 Metal partial dentures are usually made from an alloy of chrome cobalt and are far stronger than plastic ones.
 They can be made very small and thin and are normally very light and more comfortable to wear.
 They also impose less damage to the gums and the surrounding teeth compared to plastic partial dentures.
 The metal base of the partial denture is used to hold a gum coloured plastic base, so they look very natural and discreet.

-Chrome dentures are less likely to cause irritation or discomfort when they are fitted.
+Chrome partial dentures are less likely to cause irritation or discomfort when they are fitted.
 They are designed to blend in with the existing contours of your mouth and are more hygienic as they cover less of the gums and teeth.
 Covering less of the soft tissue in the mouth promotes good oral health, aids speech and allows patients to enjoy a better sense of taste.

-The clasps that hold the dentures in place will improve support and hold the dentures in place.
+The clasps that hold the partial dentures in place will improve support and hold the dentures in place.
 Light alloy dentures are more durable than other types of denture, meaning they will withstand more wear and tear, last longer and are less likely to break.